 Just because you’re dining under the sun doesn’t mean you have to pass on the class at your next BBQ.
 You can keep it luxurious and green by using eco-friendly, disposable napkins that are also compostable!
-This line from The Napkins will turn your drab to fab by creating an elegant, entertaining tablescape.
+The Bamboo Blend Collection from The Napkins will turn your drab to fab by creating an elegant, entertaining tablescape.
 These eco-chic fiber napkins offer the luxurious appeal of cloth napkins, without water waste and washing headaches.
 They come in beautiful colors and designs made from bamboo fibers that are 100 percent biodegradable.
-Choose from natural white or patterns of Lexi, Diamond and Hemstitch.

 4. Reusable Glassware

 Chin up!
 There’s no need to cry over spilled wine — at least not with the gorgeously colorful and reusable cups from Bendiware.
-Whether you’re clumsy or crafting conscious cocktails and sipping rosé outdoors, these silicone-made wine glasses are flexible, BPA-free (which makes sense in this case!), dishwasher safe and freezable.
-Create a colorful bash with pops of summer colors, including pink, purple, orange, blue or white, and enjoy an unbreakable backyard BBQ.
+Whether you’re clumsy or crafting conscious cocktails and sipping rosé outdoors, these silicone-made wine glasses are flexible, BPA-free (which makes sense in this case!), dishwasher safe, and freezable.
+Create a colorful bash with pops of summer colors — including pink, purple, orange, blue, and white — and enjoy an unbreakable backyard BBQ.